abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-summary/index.md

 ### Product Leverage is Egalitarian

 > Capital means money.
-To raise money, apply your specific knowledge, with accountability, and show resulting good judgment.
+To raise money, apply your specific knowledge, with accountability, and show resulting good judgement.
-> Labor means people working for you.
+> Labour means people working for you.
 It's the oldest and most fought-over form of leverage.
-Labor leverage will impress your parents, but don't waste your life chasing it.
+Labour leverage will impress your parents, but don't waste your life chasing it.
-> Capital and labor are permissioned leverage.
+> Capital and labour are permissioned leverage.
 Everyone is chasing capital, but someone has to give it to you.
 Everyone is trying to lead, but someone has to follow you.

 - Product leverage is a positive-sum game.
 - Status goods are limited to a few people.
 - The best products tend to be targeted at the middle class.
 - Creating wealth with product leads to more ethical wealth.
 - You want to use the product that is used by the most people.
-- Capital and labor are becoming permissionless.
+- Capital and labour are becoming permissionless.

-### Example: From Laborer to Entrepreneur
+### Example: From Labourer to Entrepreneur

-- The continuum from laborer to real estate tech company entrepreneur goes from low to high specific knowledge, accountability and leverage.
+- The continuum from labourer to real estate tech company entrepreneur goes from low to high specific knowledge, accountability and leverage.
-- Laborers get paid hourly.
+- Labourers get paid hourly.
 The owner of the house doesn't know who they are and they can be replaced by machines or newly trained hires.
 - General contractors pocket the profits of a job but they also eat the losses.
-They have laborers working for them and know how to organize projects.
+They have labourers working for them and know how to organise projects.
 - Property developers use loans to build new homes and sell them at a profit.
 They know where to buy, how much to spend, and what customers want.
 Their reputation is on the line if the project fails.
 - Architects and REITs apply even more accountability, specific knowledge and leverage.
 - Real estate tech companies like Opendoor, Trulia or Redfin apply the maximum leverage by combining all of the lower layers of the stack with a new product.

-### Judgment Is the Decisive Skill
+### Judgement Is the Decisive Skill

 > Leverage is a force multiplier for your judgement.
 > Judgement requires experience, but can be built faster by learning foundational skills.

-- Judgment is knowing the long-term consequences of your actions.
-In an age of infinite leverage, judgment is the most important skill.
+- Judgement is knowing the long-term consequences of your actions.
+In an age of infinite leverage, judgement is the most important skill.
 - Once you have leverage, you want to slow down because correct decisions really matter.
 If you're correct 10-20% more often than the other person, the compounding effects of your leverage will dwarf the competition.
-- The people with the best judgment are among the least emotional.
+- The people with the best judgement are among the least emotional.
 Emotions prevent you from seeing what's really happening, until you can no longer resist the truth and you're forced into suffering.
 - A lot of the top investors often sound like philosophers because investing is a real-world multi-variate activity.
 So they need to study everything, not just investment books whose advantages have already been competed away.
-- The more outraged someone is, the worse their judgment.
+- The more outraged someone is, the worse their judgement.
 You don't want to hand them the keys to your car, let alone the keys to your company.

 ### There's No Actual Skill Called "Business"